be-fe/iSlider/README.md

 #### slideRestore

 - `{Function}`
-- When the scene has not changed (rebound, animation is complete)
+- Be triggered when the scene has not changed (rebound, animation is completed)
 - Parameters
     - `{Number}` current data index
     - `{HTMLElement}` current scene elements